-Online-Internships: Digital Field Survey Archaeology
+Online-Internships: Digital Field Survey Archaeology in Portugal

-Online-Internships: Digital Field Survey Archaeology
+Online-Internships: Digital Field Survey Archaeology in Portugal

-Deadline for applications: 22 May 2020
+Deadline for applications: 5 March 2021

 Internship host: Royal Netherlands Institute in Rome (KNIR)

 The Royal Netherlands Institute in Rome (KNIR) offers a unique academic environment in which students and researchers from Dutch universities and international partners can pursue their research goals and indulge their curiosity in an international interdisciplinary setting.
-Located in the center of Rome near the Villa Borghese, the Institute offers an ample 24/7 library with workspaces, as well as accommodation for students and researchers.
-Its three key disciplines are archaeology/ancient history, art history, and history.
-The Institute also facilitates research in other disciplines that can benefit from the Roman monuments, institutes, museums and libraries, and the city of Rome and Italian society at large.
+During research stays at the institute students and researchers can explore the wealth of academic resources in Rome.
+Located in the centre of Rome near the Villa Borghese, the Institute offers an ample 24/7 library with workspaces, as well as accommodation for students and researchers.
+The Institute facilitates research in disciplines that can benefit from the Roman monuments, institutes, museums and libraries, and the city of Rome and Italian society at large.

-KNIR offers in-depth courses and seminars with key scholars in the field.
-Students and researchers may also apply for individual fellowships.
-These research stays at the institute enable students and researchers to explore the wealth of academic resources in Rome, to write a (R)MA or PhD thesis, or develop a new research proposal.
+KNIR offers in-depth courses and seminars with key scholars in the field of archaeology/ancient history, art history, and history.
+Students and researchers may also apply for individual fellowships to write a (R)MA or PhD thesis, or develop a new research proposal.
 At KNIR, graduated students can also develop their application for PhD positions, supported by the KNIR community and scientific staff.
 Also, KNIR offers internships both at the Institute itself and at partner institutions.

 Description of the internship:

-- Students will increase their knowledge in archaeological data crowdsourcing, reuse and analysis as well as in open data archiving, preservation policy and stewardship with digital archaeological research infrastructures.
+- Students will increase their knowledge in archaeological data crowd sourcing, reuse and analysis as well as in open data archiving, preservation policy and stewardship with digital archaeological research infrastructures.

 - Students will engage in collaborative archaeology and in what constitutes good practice around publication, authorship, citation and reuse of previously-collected data.

-- Good ability in using GIS software;
+- Basic skills in using GIS software;

 - Good communication skills, especially with online communities;

-KNIR offers: at the end of the project, the possibility of a research stay at the institute in Rome, to discuss the results and present the student’s work with the KNIR researchers.
-This research stay includes free accommodation at the KNIR, as well as a compensation for expenses such as travel costs.
+KNIR offers: From 6 to 10 September 2021 there is the possibility of a research stay at the Dutch institute in Rome – KNIR, where students can discuss the results of their internship with the KNIR researchers, and present them to the KNIR and Rome-based scholarly community.
+This research stay includes free accommodation at the KNIR, as well as a reimbursement for travel costs.

 Application and admission:

 The selection of participants (max.
-2) is based on:
+4) is based on:

 3) the positioning of the internship in the student’s curriculum

-Explain both in a brief letter of motivation (max.
-1 A4).
+• the letter of motivation (max.
+2 A4).